 AQUIFER PUMPING TEST TECHNIQUES:

-Learn the most up-to-date information about
+Discover and learn the most up-to-date information about

-aquifer pumping test techniques from some of the
+aquifer pumping test techniques from some of the most

-most recognized authorities in ground water.
+recognized authorities in ground water.

 Aquifer Pumping Tests are a key element to site characterization, water resources assessment and remediation system design.
 Even when you are confident of the geologic conditions, you may have difficulty designing effective aquifer tests, running field equipment or selecting the best available model to analyze the test data.
 Where do you turn for help with aquifer testing?